internetdrew/internetdrew/README.md

 - [My Portfolio](https://github.com/internetdrew/portfolio-v3)
 <br> Ah.
 My little internet baby.
 I built this with my favorite framework for contentful sites, Astro.
 It's light, it's fast, it sends as little js to the browser as possible, and I even converted to a markdown-based blog (which from a DX standpoint is **INCREDIBLE** in comparison to dealing with a CMS).

-## Articles I've Written
+## Things I've Written
-I try to share knowledge or perspective after some ordeals.
-Here's where you can see some of my latest pieces:
+As I learn new things, I love to find time to share my lessons to save others time.
+Here are some of my most recent posts:

 - [Building and Testing an OTP UI Component with React and TypeScript](https://www.internetdrew.com/blog/building-testing-otp-ui-component-react-typescript)
 - [Building Flexible React Components with TypeScript: Conditional Props in Action](https://www.internetdrew.com/blog/typescript-conditional-props)